 The ability to develop friendships and interact with other students is a common concern for parents of children with visual impairments.
 In this webcast, Tom Miller looks at social skills development for students with visual impairment, including analyzing and adapting teaching activities to teach social skills to students who are visually impaired or deafblind on an equivalent level with their peers.
-Tom's presentation on Social Skills for Children and Youth with Visual Impairments is part of a larger book called "Welcoming Students with Visual Impairments to Your School." and is currently available in the Perkins store.
+Tom's presentation on Social Skills for Children and Youth with Visual Impairments is part of a larger book called "Welcoming Students with Visual Impairments to Your School." and is currently available in the Amazon store.

 - Professional Development